manuel-tran/loretta/README.md

 Official repository for LoReTTa ($`\textbf{L}`$inking m$`\textbf{O}`$dalities with a t$`\textbf{R}`$ansitive and commutativ$`\textbf{E}`$ pre-$`\textbf{T}`$raining s$`\textbf{T}`$r$`\textbf{A}`$tegy). [[arXiv](https://arxiv.org/abs/2305.14243)] [[website](https://nips.cc/virtual/2023/poster/70522)]

-While we regret that we cannot release the full code due to company policy, we do our best to guide interested researchers in implementing our work.
+While we regret that we cannot release the full code due to company policy, we do our best to guide researchers in implementing our work.
 We provide the dataset, pseudocode, and point to implementations of related work.

 ## Model architecture